-Our long-awaited edition of Francis Parker Yockey’s The Enemy of Europe is now available in paperback and E-book.
-The limited-edition hardcovers will be available July 1.
+Our long-awaited edition of Francis Parker Yockey’s The Enemy of Europe is now available in paperback.
+The e-book will be available May 1, and the limited edition hardcovers will be available on June 1.
 Complete ordering information is below.

 There are three formats for The Enemy of Europe:

 - Hardcover, limited edition of 200 numbered copies: $50 (add $5 for US postage, $25 for postage to the rest of the world).
 Release date: June 1, 2022

 - Paperback: $30 (add $5 for postage, $15 for postage to Canada, Australia, New Zealand, & the Far East).
 Release date: April 21, 2022

 - E-book: $10.
 Release date: May 1, 2022